by EA Sue – 5 min read

 ‘I got a permit this year [at Easter].
 We all want to worship at our holy places but the Israeli government gets to choose who can go and when they can go.
 I remember before the wall when we could travel easily to Jerusalem.
 It makes me sad that my children have never known that and they think it’s normal to pass through a checkpoint controlled by soldiers to reach our important holy places.’ *Jamal, Palestinian Christian

-There are many sacred sites across the occupied West Bank, including the Church of the Nativity in Bethlehem which marks the birthplace of Jesus, and the Tomb of the Patriarchs in Hebron, where a number of holy Matriarchs and Patriarchs from the Jewish and Muslim traditions are buried.
+There are many sacred sites across the occupied West Bank, including the Church of the Nativity in Bethlehem which marks the birthplace of Jesus, and the Tomb of the Patriarchs (Jewish name) / Ibrahmi mosque (Muslim name) in Hebron, where Matriarchs and Patriarchs from the three Abrahamic faiths are buried.
 A number of the most significant and well-known holy sites are in the Old City of Jerusalem.
 Jerusalem has such sacred significance for Jews, Muslims and Christians that it was not included in the United Nations Partition Plan.
 It continues to be regarded by the majority of the international community as a unique place in recognition of its complex religious and demographic nature, with East Jerusalem being the capital of any future Palestinian state.

 The Western Wall and the Al-Aqsa Mosque Compound in the Old City of Jerusalem

 The Temple Mount is where the biblical Jewish temples stood thousands of years ago and is considered the holiest site in Judaism.
 Many Jews pray at the Kotel, or ‘Western Wall’, the last remnant of the Temple Mount from the Second Temple period.
 The site is also home to the Al-Aqsa Mosque Compound which is the third holiest site in Islam, the iconic Islamic shrine known as the Dome of the Rock, and the Dome of the Ascension where the Prophet Muhammad ascended to heaven.
-The Church of the Holy Sepulchre, also in the Old City of Jerusalem, traditionally marks the site of the crucifixion, burial and resurrection of Jesus and is considered the most sacred site in Christianity by many Christians around the world.
+The Church of the Holy Sepulchre, also in the Old City of Jerusalem, traditionally marks the site of the crucifixion, burial and resurrection of Jesus and is considered the most sacred site in Christianity by many Christians.
+The Garden Tomb, also in Jerusalem, is an alternative site that has been identified as the possible burial place for Jesus.
 Nearby is the Via Dolorosa, the path that Jesus took on the way to his crucifixion.

 An Orthodox Jew prays at the Western Wall